neocogent/sqlchain/INSTALL.md

 If you select "pruning" mode in the sqlchain-init questions then it will send rpc calls to bitcoin to let it know when a block is processed.
 Bitcoin prunes in "block file units", each one being ~128MB.
 So when sqlchaind has completed all blocks in a given block file it is deleted.
 The pruning only works in manual mode and this is available in bitcoind >= 0.14.1 (otherwise you need to custom build bitcoind).

+### Testnet

+You can use sqlchain with Bitcoin testnet.
+Just update bitcoin.conf with `testnet=1` and sqlchaind.cfg:

+- update rpc port to 18332 instead of 8332
+- if using blkdat mode be sure blkdat path includes testnet3 subdirectory

+I haven't tested this much yet but expect to do more when I test the electrum server.

 ### Other Details

 You should probably create an optimized my.cnf override file in /etc/mysql/conf.d/bitcoin.cnf which has values suited to your system.
 For example I use below with 8 GB RAM and it seems to improve speed (but don't claim this is optimal).
 The latest versions of MySQL seem to also add a mysql.conf.d directory and order of configuration is non-deterministic so you may need to play with the cnf location and name while checking how variables get set.
 This bizarre and confusing cnf loading wasn't a problem for me in earlier versions; call it progress.